National Insurance

 National Insurance is a tax on earnings and self-employed profits.
 You normally start paying when you turn 16 and earn over a certain amount.

-Your National Insurance contributions (NICs) go towards whether you qualify for benefits, such as a state pension or jobseekers allowance.
+Your National Insurance contributions (NICs) go towards whether you qualify for certain benefits, most notably the state pension.

 When you're employed, contributions are normally calculated and taxed at source by your employer via the PAYE (Pay as you earn) scheme, but when you're self-employed, you'll need to be paying National Insurance yourself.

-If you’re self-employed, you’ll pay Class 2 and/or Class 4 National Insurance, depending your trading profits.
+If you're self-employed, you'll pay Class 4 National Insurance on your profits.

 If you're working both as self-employed and as an employee of others (i.e. via umbrella companies or inside IR35 contracts), you'll need to calculate your various deductions to make the correct payments.

-Your National Insurance contributions are calculated based on your Self Assessment tax return - and are paid at the same time as your Income Tax payments.
+Your National Insurance contributions are calculated based on your (Self Assessment)[/glossary/self-assessment] tax return - and are paid at the same time as your Income Tax payments.

 Tax can be complex, so we generally recommend finding an accountant to help you - but you should still aim to understand what tax you are paying, how much you should be putting aside, and make sure you pay your tax on time.